Paths and cylinders

 An Eilenberg–Mac Lane space is a connected topological space with nontrivial homotopy groups only in a single degree.

 For and a group, and an abelian group if , then an Eilenberg-MacLane space is a topological space with the property that all its homotopy groups are trivial, except that in degree , which is .

 For a group, the Eilenberg–Mac Lane space is the image under the homotopy hypothesis Quillen equivalence of the one-object groupoid whose hom-set is :

-The construction of such a space can be given for using the standard Dold-Kan correspondence between chain complexes and simplicial abelian groups: let be the chain complex which is in dimension and trivial elsewhere; the geometric realisation of the corresponding simplicial abelian group is then a .
+The construction of EM-spaces for an abelian group may be given by the Dold-Kan correspondence between chain complexes and simplicial abelian groups: let be the chain complex which is in dimension and zero elsewhere; the geometric realisation of the corresponding simplicial abelian group is then a .

 We can include the case when may be nonabelian, by regarding as a crossed complex.
 Its classifying space is then a .
 (This also includes the case when is just a set!)
 This method also allows for the construction of where is a group, or groupoid, and is a -module.
 This gives a space with , all other homotopy trivial, and with the given operation of on .

 For an abelian group, the Eilenberg–Mac Lane space is the image of the ∞-groupoid that is the strict ω-groupoid given by the crossed complex that is trivial everywhere except in degree , where it is :